Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Theme 2: Failure Analysis (of ONNX)

+\textit{Location:} We map failures to the converter stages in~\cref{tab:ONNXConverterStages}: Load Model, Node Convert, Optimization, Export, and Validate.

-We conducted a pilot study to determine the appropriateness of Shen \etals taxonomies to describe ONNX converter failures.
-Specifically, after raw data collection (\cref{sec:meth:data_coll}), we randomly sampled 30 issues from each repository.
-Two researchers classified symptoms and causes with the Shen taxonomies.
-We computed inter-rater reliability using the Kappa coefficient~\cite{cohen1960coefficient}.
-The computed Kappa coefficients were \KappaCoeffCauses (causes) and \KappaCoeffSymptoms (symptoms), \ie ``strong agreement''~\cite{mchugh2012interrater} for both taxonomies.
-However, some categories and wording were inapplicable to ONNX converter failures.
-We adapted as needed.
+\textit{Symptoms \& Causes:} We adapted taxonomies from Shen \etal~\citep{DLcompilerbugs}, the closest related work, as discussed in~\cref{sec:Background-FailureStudiesinDL}.
+Conceptually, we chose to reuse deep learning compiler taxonomies due to the expected similarity between compiler front-ends and converters.
+This choice also follows the recent advice of Amusuo \etal, who called for greater reuse of taxonomies in failure analysis research, where feasible~\citep{amusuo_reflections_2022}.
+To assess whether the taxonomies are applicable to converters, we trialed the taxonomies on a sample of 30 randomly chosen issues from each repository.
+Two researchers classified symptoms and causes.
+Computing inter-rater reliability via the Kappa coefficient~\citep{cohen1960coefficient_1}, we found $\kappa$=\KappaCoeffCauses (causes) and $\kappa$=\KappaCoeffSymptoms (symptoms), \ie ``strong agreement''~\citep{mchugh2012interrater} for both taxonomies. \ifJOURNALEXTENSION Some wording was inapplicable to ONNX converter failures, and we adapted as needed. \fi

+The taxonomy we used for symptoms is: crash, wrong model, bad performance, build failure, and unknown/other.
+In a \textit{crash}, conversion errors out.
+A \textit{wrong model} is syntactically sound but semantically incorrect. \textit{Bad performance} indicates unexpectedly high time or memory cost, \eg worse than on a previous version. \textit{Build failure} means the user could not install the converter.